hapa96/perl-final-project/README.md

 # How-to-use
 ### Task 1a: Randomization of questions
 To generate a new exam from a master file, you can use the script [create-exam-file.pl](src/create-exam-file.pl) This script requires the path for the corresponding master file.
-By default, the script generates a new exam file and saves it in the folder `data/Output`
+The script generates a new exam file and saves it in the folder `data/Output`
 ```
 perl create-exam-file.pl  ../data/MasterFiles/FHNW_entrance_exam_master_file_2017.txt
 ```
 ### Task 1b with Extension 2 and Extension 3
-To score new exam file based on a master file, you can use the script [scoring-student-response.pl](src/scoring-student-response.pl).
+To score a new exam file based on a master file, you can use the script [scoring-student-response.pl](src/scoring-student-response.pl).
 This scipt expects two additional arguments.
 ARGV0 = master file.
 ARGV1 = exam folder with REGEX Expression
 ```
 perl scoring-student-response.pl ../data/MasterFiles/FHNW_entrance_exam_master_file_2017.txt ../data/SampleResponses/.*
 ```